kedro-org/kedro-devrel/blog_post_collaboration/spark_streaming_dataset copy.md

     0 artifacts copied, 12 already retrieved (0kB/11ms)
 ```

-For each node, the logs for the following will be shown: Loading data, Running nodes, Saving data, Completed x out of y tasks.
+For each node, the following logs will be shown:
+- Loading data
+- Running node
+- Saving data
+- Completed x out of y tasks

 The completed log doesn't mean that the stream processing in that node has stopped.
 It means that the Spark plan has been created, and if the output dataset is being saved to a sink, the stream has started.